 Information & Procedures for Requesting a GEP Mathematics Course Substitution

-To facilitate success in mathematics, UMBC provides students with disabilities reasonable and appropriate academic accommodations in the classroom and also encourages the use of academic support services such as tutoring, supplemental instruction, and meetings with faculty/TAs.
-However, when a documented learning disability in mathematics would significantly interfere or prevent a student from being able to learn mathematics or successfully complete the core math requirement, he/she may request a course substitution of the GEP math requirement through the Office of Student Disability Services (SDS).
+To facilitate success in mathematics, UMBC provides students with disabilities reasonable and appropriate academic accommodations in the classroom and also encourages the use of academic support services such as tutoring, supplemental instruction, and meetings with faculty or teaching assistants.
+However, when a documented learning disability in mathematics would significantly interfere or prevent a student from being able to learn mathematics or successfully complete the core math requirement, the student may request a course substitution of the GEP math requirement through the Office of Student Disability Services (SDS).
 A mathematics course substitution is an accommodation due to disability that must be approved by SDS through an interactive process between SDS and the student.

 In order to establish eligibility for a mathematics course substitution as a disability accommodation, students may refer to the procedures outlined below.

-1) State the difficulties the student has had with learning math in relation to their disability limitations,
+- State the difficulties the student has experienced with learning math in relation to their disability limitations,

-3) Describe support services and accommodations utilized during mathematics course attempts (e.g. tutoring, meeting with instructors one-on-one).
+- Describe the support services and accommodations utilized during any previous mathematics course attempts (e.g. tutoring, meeting with instructors one-on-one, calculator, etc.).

-- Supporting documentation from a student’s prior math instructor(s) can accompany the student’s request.
-Such a letter should outline the student’s progress or lack thereof with the course material, the student’s performance as compared to peers, and any additional pertinent feedback such as meeting during office hours for support).
+- Although not required, supporting documentation from a student’s prior math instructor(s) can accompany the student’s substitution request.
+Such a letter should outline the student’s progress or lack thereof with the course material, the student’s performance as compared to peers, and any additional pertinent feedback such as meeting during office hours for support.

-- Documentation from UMBC’s Learning Resources Center, LRC, (or another institution’s similar academic success center) regarding participation in math-related tutoring or any other learning supports related to achieving success in math courses, may also be useful.
+- Documentation from UMBC’s Academic Success Center, or another institution’s similar academic success center, regarding participation in math-related tutoring or other learning supports related to achieving success in math courses, may also be useful.

-- Upon submission of the student’s course substitution request, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks of the status of the request.
-If additional information is needed to complete the processing of the request, such as insufficient disability documentation, the Disability Specialist will notify the student as such.
+- Once the student’s course substitution request is submitted, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.
+If additional information is needed to complete the processing of the request, such as additional disability documentation, the Disability Specialist will notify the student as such.
 Follow up with the student may be necessary to gather additional information.